Giancarl021/cli-core/.github/README.md

             return route;
         },
+        beforeError(options, error) {
+            options; // All the options passed to the CliCore instance are available here.
+Read-only. options.logger; // A extension-specific logger is available here error; // The error thrown during the execution of the command

+            // You can modify the error here if needed, or do a pre-error step

+            return error;
+        },
         beforePrinting(options, output) {
             options; // All the options passed to the CliCore instance are available here.
 Read-only. options.logger; // A extension-specific logger is available here